AlexanderSwain/Slang.Net/README.md

 - **Maintenance** - Support regular updates and bug fixes
 - **Documentation** - Improve guides and examples

-If Slang.Net adds value to your project or organization, please consider sponsoring our work.
+If Slang.Sdk adds value to your project or organization, please consider sponsoring our work.
 Even small contributions make a significant difference.

 [Become a Sponsor](#) <!-- Replace with your sponsorship link -->

-## Why Slang.Net?
+## Why Slang.Sdk?

-**Slang** is a modern shader language developed by NVIDIA that brings advanced features like generics, interfaces, and modules to shader programming. **Slang.Net** makes this powerful technology accessible to .NET developers with:
+**Slang** is a modern shader language developed by NVIDIA that brings advanced features like generics, interfaces, and modules to shader programming. **Slang.Sdk** makes this powerful technology accessible to .NET developers with:

 - 🚀 **Zero Configuration**: Install via NuGet and start using immediately
 - 🎯 **Type-Safe APIs**: Strongly-typed C# interfaces for all Slang functionality